AzJRC/log_ingestion_pipeline_gso/wef/WefManagementTool/docs/DEPLOY_CUSTOM_EVENTLOGS.md

 Finally, you'll be asked to input the **CHANNEL STREAM**.These are the logs' specific names.
 For example, Sysmon has the log `Microsoft-Windows-Sysmon/Operational`, where the provider is `Microsoft-Windows-Sysmon` and the channel stream is `Operational`.

-Although the names of these channels is under the engineer's decision, we encourage the use of the following schema:
+Although the names of these channels is under the engineer's decision, I personally prefer the following schema:

 |       Channel Stream      |                                                         Description                                                         |
 |:-------------------------:|:---------------------------------------------------------------------------------------------------------------------------:|